ChaitanyaParate/Deskai/README.md

 It is meant to feel like a **system utility**, not an app.

 ---
+## What this project demonstrates

+- Daemon design
+- IPC
+- systemd
+- Streaming systems

+---
 ## Architecture

 DeskAI uses a **daemon–client model** with UNIX sockets for IPC.